 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 Please check out our disclosure policy for more details.

 Do you get enough sleep?
-If not, or you’re not sure, then here’s a cute yet practical sleep log that you can use to track your sleep.
+If not, OR you’re not sure, then here’s a cute yet practical sleep log to use to track your sleep! #printablegift!

-So today’s printable will hopefully help you understand how much sleep you’re getting and after tracking your sleep with the sleep log to make the needed adjustments and prioritize sleep.
+The sleep log or sleep tracker can help you understand how much sleep you’re getting and after tracking your sleep for a while you can make the needed adjustments and prioritize sleep.

 I hope you like it!